MinZeng1990/EP-ENSVM/README.md

 In predicted results by 8 centrality methods folder, we provide the results of 8 centrality methods.

-In our demo, we provide a
+data_h.pkl and data_y.pkl are used to store the sampled positive and negative samples of human and yeast, respectively.

-data_h.pkl is used to store the sampled positive and negative samples.
+In our demo, we provide a python file (train_main.py) to train and evaluate the ensemble classifier.

-You can train the model with a very simple way by the command blow: python train_main.py --type h --threshold 0.5
+You can train the model with a very simple way by the command blow:

-leave-one-out cross validation to evaluate our model.
-You can use cross_validation.py to see experimental results and predict lncRNA related diseases.
+python train_main.py --type h --threshold 0.5

 If you want to tune some hyper-parameters, you can change some values of hyper-parameters in train_main.py.

 The other details can see the paper and the codes.

 # Contact